 Another website states that “Maine Coon cats often talk with a chirpy trill, which is not dissimilar to the sound of a young raccoon.”
 Hybrids from many different types of crosses produce vocalizations that are a mix of sounds otherwise uttered only separately by their two parents.
 (Such is the case, for example, with hybrids between White-handed Gibbon and Pileated Gibbon, which produced mixed calls having components characteristic of one or the other of their two parents.)

 Raccoons and cats have identical chromosome counts, and similar karyotypes.
 Thus, Stanyon et al. (1993), after comparing the chromosomes of Felis catus with those of P. lotor, stated the following: “We propose a standardized karyotype for the raccoon (Procyon lotor; 2n = 38, FN 74) and compare it with that of the domestic cat (2n = 38, FN 72).
 Numerous chromosomes (12) have similar and sometimes identical G‐banding and 14 chromosome pairs have remained intact.
 Other chromosomes apparently differ by Robertsonian translocations and inversions.
 The conservation of these karyotypes is remarkable...”

-A brief notice about a cat-raccoon hybrid from page 5 of the December 27, 1906 issue of The Lehi Banner, a newspaper published in Lehi, Utah (Access Source).5|
+A brief notice about a cat-raccoon hybrid appeared page 5 of the December 27, 1906 issue of The Lehi Banner, a newspaper published in Lehi, Utah (source).
+It read as follows:

-The following is a list of some of the cat crosses discussed on this site.
+The following is a list of reported cat crosses.
 Some of these crosses are much better documented than others (as indicated by the reliability arrow).
 Indeed, some might seem completely impossible.
 But all have been reported at least once.
 The links below are to separate articles.
 Additional crosses, not listed here, are covered on the cat hybrids page.

 Most shared on Macroevolution.net: